 - The author should list all the people or institutions that contributed to the preparation of the paper, served as consultants, or provided financial or technical support.

-- The original version of the journal is its paper issue.
+- The original (the reference) version of HM is the electronic edition.

 - The Editor shall disclose all cases of scientific dishonesty, including notifying appropriate entities (institutions employing the authors, scientific associations, associations of scientific editors, etc.).
 The Editor is obliged to document any symptoms of scientific dishonesty, especially of breaking or compromising the ethical principles effective in scientific research.